arsbar24/STAT545-hw-Barton-Alistair/README.md

 # STAT545-hw01-barton-alistair

+## Introduction to Alistair

 I'm a math grad student taking this course to learn useful stuff.

-Here's a list of some less useful stuff I like:
+Here's a list of some *less* useful stuff I like:

 * sports